aoflaofl/prompts/Loglines/loglineCreator.md

 ## Instructions

+### Input

-1. I will provide:
+I will provide:

 - Movie Genre

      `Enter movie genre here`

 - Tone

      `Enter tone of movie here`

 - Themes

      `List the themes of the movie`

 - Protagonist

      `Brief description of the protagonist`

 - Conflict

      `Describe the protagonist's main conflict`

 - Hook or twist

      `Optionally provide a hook or twist that enhances the prompt`

+### Output

+You will provide up to 10 loglines based on the input I have given.
+You will follow the guidelines given above for what makes an excellent logline.